Manifest (band): September 2025 investigation

-Following a 6 September performance at Istanbul's Kucukciftlik Park, Turkey's public prosecutor's office launched an investigation into the group for "indecent and immoral acts" and "exhibitionism".
+Following a 6 September performance at Istanbul's KüçükÇiftlik Park, Turkey's public prosecutor's office launched an investigation into the group for "indecent and immoral acts" and "exhibitionism".
 After being interrogated, the group issued a statement, wherein they took responsibility for their performance and stated that it had not been their intention to hurt anyone.
 In a post on X, they announced that a sold-out tour of Turkey had been cancelled.

+On 6 October, the group was issued an indictment, which stated that their dance performances were deemed to have "harmed public morals, decency, and modesty" and to have "negatively affected children and young people".
+Prison sentences ranging from six months to one year were sought for the group members and for the guest performer Ayça Dalaklı, known professionally as AYDEED.

+The Istanbul 49th Criminal Court of First Instance sentenced each group member and AYDEED to three months and twenty-two days of imprisonment.
+The court later ruled for the suspension of the verdict for all defendants and lifted the previously imposed judicial control measure banning them from leaving the country.